 Kalimpong in West Bengal was once an important trading hub.
 It was the closest urban centre to Jelep La, the mountain pass that allowed trade with neighbouring Tibet.
-Kalimpong flourished during this era, although its fortunes began to decline in the aftermath of the 1962 Sino-Indian war.
+Kalimpong flourished during this era, although its fortunes began to decline after the 1962 Sino-Indian war.

 Simple yet eclectic taste